Slackluster/SlackersAddonDepot/README.md

 **Slacker's Addon Depot (SAD)** lets you automatically load addons based on load conditions.

 **Features**
-- Set load conditions and they will be automatically applied to any known character.
+- Login Profiles: automatically load addons if the character matches the profile's load conditions.
-- For characters SAD hasn't seen yet (so sad), it will prompt you to reload to enable the right addons.
+- For characters SAD hasn't seen yet (so sad), it will prompt you to reload to enable the right profile.
-- You can also manually apply profiles for temporary addon loadouts.
+- There are also Standard Profiles that let you manually enable a specific set of addons for the character you choose.
 - Features a character list with all seen characters, including those from different realms.
-- Lets you view addons either by category, or by load state.
+- Lets you view addons either alphabetically, by category, or by load state.

-**To Do**
-- Follow the CurseForge project

 ## If you are experiencing issues
 - Check if the issue occurs with only this addon enabled, or if the issue is a feature you can disable from the addon's settings menu.